danutavadanei/sapphp/README.md

 $result = $function->invoke();
 ```

-How about getting details about an user using `RFC_READ_TABLE` function?
+How about getting details about an user using `RFC_READ_TABLE` FM?
 Let's go:

 ```php
 <?php